awsdocs/amazon-vpc-peering-guide/doc_source/invalid-peering-configurations.md

-# Invalid VPC Peering Connection Configurations<a name="invalid-peering-configurations"></a>
+# Unsupported VPC Peering Configurations<a name="invalid-peering-configurations"></a>

-This section describes VPC peering connection configurations that are invalid\.
+The following VPC peering connection configurations are not supported\.

 For more information about VPC peering limitations, see [VPC Peering Limitations](vpc-peering-basics.md#vpc-peering-limitations)\.